StefanoFiumara/ascii-table/README.md

 # Fano's ASCII Table Utility
-This is a utility used to format a generic `List<T>` into a pretty ASCII table, useful when the results need to shared on applications that only allow for plain text fields.
+This is a utility used to format a generic `List<T>` into a pretty ASCII table, useful when formatted data needs to be shared on applications that only allow for plain text input.

 ## Installation
 This package is available on NuGet: